peng-shawn/mermaid-mcp-server/README.md

 The server exposes a single tool:

-- `generate`: Converts Mermaid diagram code to a PNG image
+- `generate`: Converts Mermaid diagram code to a PNG image or SVG file
   - Parameters:
     - `code`: The Mermaid diagram code to render
     - `theme`: (optional) Theme for the diagram.
 Options: "default", "forest", "dark", "neutral"
     - `backgroundColor`: (optional) Background color for the diagram, e.g. 'white', 'transparent', '#F0F0F0'
+    - `outputFormat`: (optional) Output format for the diagram.
+Options: "png", "svg" (defaults to "png")
     - `name`: Name for the generated file (required when CONTENT_IMAGE_SUPPORTED=false)
-    - `folder`: Absolute path to save the image to (required when CONTENT_IMAGE_SUPPORTED=false)
+    - `folder`: Absolute path to save the image/SVG to (required when CONTENT_IMAGE_SUPPORTED=false)

 The behavior of the `generate` tool depends on the `CONTENT_IMAGE_SUPPORTED` environment variable:

-- When `CONTENT_IMAGE_SUPPORTED=true` (default): The tool returns the image directly in the response
+- When `CONTENT_IMAGE_SUPPORTED=true` (default): The tool returns the image/SVG directly in the response
-- When `CONTENT_IMAGE_SUPPORTED=false`: The tool saves the image to the specified folder and returns the file path
+- When `CONTENT_IMAGE_SUPPORTED=false`: The tool saves the image/SVG to the specified folder and returns the file path

 ## Environment Variables